wrightben/math/README.md

 Running pace calculators and conversions; Mortgage calculators; Bicycle gears; How to: throw a football, trade stocks, play poker, etc.

-## Math Textbooks and Teaching Math to Young Students and Professionals.
+## Teaching Math to Young Students and Professionals who struggle with it

 Much of daily-use math is symbolic.
 Symbolic math is a language, which complicates the otherwise very easy *actual* math.